DevTaube/MCMC/README.md

 When using it the first time, run *setup.bat*.
 There is also a *config.yml* if you want to mess with the program.
 If you want to uninstall all modules that this program uses run *uninstall.bat*.
-If python is in your path, just run on *run.bat*.
+If python is in your path, just execute *run.bat*.
 If it isn't, either create a batch file yourself or run in manually from the command line.
 Quickly change the window to Minecraft, wait for the cooldown to end and have fun!